thereAreDevelopersInBrazil/DynamicKnowledgeBaseSystem/README.md

 ### New: :fire: Users Management:
 - Created all CRUD methods to users
-- :fire: Created authentication based on email + password
+- :fire: Created authentication based on email + password **IMPORTANT: THE DEFAULT SYSTEM USER TO ACCESS THE ENDPOINTS IS:
+email: system@default.com
+password: @DynamicKnowledge2025@
+Use the /users/login endpoint to get an JWT token that should be used in the Headers as Bearer Token of further requests Check out the postman collection I am sharing at the end of this file for further assistence or samples on each endpoint!

 - :fire: Created fine grained permission system according to the roles of users

 ## Complex Business Logic: